 - Brambletye House was built in 1631 by Sir Henry Compton, lord of the manor.
 A later owner, Sir James Richards, was suspected of treason in 1684 and fled the country, leaving the house to decay.
 It features in the 1826 Horace Smith novel Brambletye House.

-- On the far side of the roundabout, Beeching Way was where the branch line continued through the cutting now used by the A22.
-An even more appropriate name suggested at the time was “Beeching Cut” and it seems a pity that this was rejected.
+- Beeching Way is where the branch line continued through the cutting now used by the A22.
+It seems a pity that the rather more appropriate name of “Beeching Cut” was rejected.